 Distance: 50 miles

-Time: 1 day
+Duration: 1 day

-Afterwards, grab a spot of lunch from the locally-sourced menu at 40 North Foods in Bragar – you can either eat in or take food away to eat on one of the nearby beaches, Dalmore and Dalbeg.
+Afterwards, grab some lunch from the locally-sourced menu at 40 North Foods in Bragar – you can either eat in or take food away to eat on one of the nearby beaches, Dalmore and Dalbeg.

 Next up is Dun Carloway Broch, an old Iron Age fort that’s as much fun to play in as an adult as it is as a child; it sits high on a hill with stunning views across the moorland and out to the Atlantic.

 by Kay from The Chaotic Scot